Date(s) - June 1, 2018

 Yongey Mingyur Rinpoche is a much-loved and accomplished Tibetan Buddhist meditation teacher.
 With a rare ability to present the ancient wisdom of Tibet in a fresh, engaging manner, Rinpoche’s profound teachings and playful sense of humor have endeared him to students around the world.
 His first book, The Joy of Living: Unlocking the Secret and Science of Happiness, debuted on the New York Times bestseller list and has been translated into over twenty languages.
 In early June, 2011, Mingyur Rinpoche walked out of his monastery in Bodhgaya, India and began a ‘wandering retreat’ through the Himalayas and the plains of India that lasted four and a half years.
 When not attending to the monasteries under his care in India and Nepal, Rinpoche spends time each year traveling and teaching worldwide.
 Read more…

 Richard Davidson is best known for his groundbreaking work studying emotion and the brain.
 A friend and confidante of the Dalai Lama, he is a highly sought-after expert and speaker, leading conversations on well-being on international stages such as the World Economic Forum, where he serves on the Global Council on Mental Health.
 Time Magazine named Davidson one of The 100 Most Influential People in the World in 2006.
 Read more…

-University of St. Thomas, St Paul MN, United States
+University of St. Thomas, O’Shaughnessy Education Center Auditorium, St. Paul MN, United States